obsidianmd/obsidian-help/en/Editing and formatting/Tags.md

 Tags must contain at least one non-numerical character.
 For example, #1984 isn't a valid tag, but #y1984 is.

+Tags are case-insensitive.
+For example, #tag and #TAG will be treated as identical.

 Tags can't contain blank spaces.
 To separate two or more words, you can instead use the following formats:

 - #camelCase